 Our top tip up line for the ice.

 Read on for detailed reviews of the top 10 lines for ice fishing that we have reviewed

 - P-line CXX X-tra Strong Monofilament

-Berkley Trilene micro ice is a premium mono fishing line that excels on the ice and should be one of the top line considerations for fishermen and women pursuing panfish such as crappie and bluegills as well as walleye.
+Berkley Trilene Micro Ice is a premium mono fishing line that excels on the ice and should be one of the top-line considerations for fishermen and women pursuing panfish such as crappie and bluegills as well as walleye.

 The line features a no-stretch design for better hook-ups, resulting in less fish lost.
-It also for better jig control, in particular tiny panfish jigs.
+It is also for better jig control, in particular tiny panfish jigs.

 It has incredible strength per diameter and comes in both a clear steel version and a solar version.

 - Low stretch